frovedis/frovedis/doc/tutorial/tutorial.md

 You can also create ELL, JDS, hybrid of JDS and CRS format of sparse matrix likewise, which are commented out in tut.cc.

-Operaot* is also defined for these formats.
+Operator* is also defined for these formats.

 The purpose of different formats is mostly for performance.
 For example, if number of non-zero of each row is small, using JDS would